QuantumScape Corporation [QS] stock Downgrade by Goldman analyst, price target now $5

 With 24 layers, each comprising a solid-state separator, a cathode, and an in-situ-formed lithium-metal anode, these prototype cells have capacities in the multi-amp-hour range, a range the company believes is relevant for a variety of applications, including automotive and consumer electronics.

-QuantumScape Corporation represents 434.05 million in outstanding shares, while the company has a total market value of $2.34 billion with the latest information.
-QS stock price has been found in the range of $5.30 to $5.93.
+The stocks have a year to date performance of 11.11 percent and weekly performance of 11.11 percent.
+The stock has been moved at -32.04 percent over the last six months.
+The stock has performed -7.89 percent around the most recent 30 days and changed -25.27 percent over the most recent 3-months.

-If compared to the average trading volume of 7.18M shares, QS reached a trading volume of 6623542 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 7.12M shares, QS reached to a volume of 9833251 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Goldman have made an estimate for QuantumScape Corporation shares, keeping their opinion on the stock as Sell, with their previous recommendation back on December 14, 2022.
 The new note on the price target was released on November 09, 2022, representing the official price target for QuantumScape Corporation stock.
 Previously, the target price had yet another raise to $10, while Truist analysts kept a Hold rating on QS stock.

-QuantumScape Corporation [QS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.57.
-With this latest performance, QS shares dropped by -27.42% in over the last four-week period, additionally sinking by -42.12% over the last 6 months – not to mention a drop of -75.66% in the past year of trading.
+QuantumScape Corporation [QS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 11.11.
+With this latest performance, QS shares dropped by -7.89% in over the last four-week period, additionally sinking by -32.04% over the last 6 months – not to mention a drop of -69.64% in the past year of trading.

 Return on Equity for this stock declined to -4.69, with Return on Assets sitting at -3.30.